andrewt0301/hse-acos-course/docs/part1ca/03_CPU/lecture.md

    Get familiar with its structure.
 Pay attention to the `.text` and `.data` segments, labels, and system calls.

-1. Open in RARS and run the ["Add"](workshop/add.s) program.
+2. Open in RARS and run the ["Add"](workshop/add.s) program.
    This is an example of a program that inputs two numbers, adds them, and prints the result.
-   It can be used a basis for other programs.
+   It can be used as a basis for other programs.

-1. Write a program that inputs integer value `x` and prints it in the following formats: decimal, unsigned, hexadecimal, and binary. _Hint_: Use RARS help (F1) to find proper system calls.
+3. Write a program that inputs integer value `x` and prints it in the following formats: decimal, unsigned, hexadecimal, and binary. _Hint_: Use RARS help (F1) to find proper system calls.

-1. Write a program that inputs two integer values `x` and `y`, calculates the result of the following expressions, and prints the result.
+4. Write a program that inputs two integer values `x` and `y`, calculates the result of the following expressions, and prints the result.

        x + 5 - y